oVirt/ovirt-site/source/develop/release-management/features/virt/instance-types.md

 The old template used in the oVirt until now.

 **VM**
 The VM is a combination of the triple instance type, image and template (while any of this three can be empty).
-For details on where the specific fields will come from please see the detailed table: [Features/Instance Types#Design](/develop/release-management/features/virt/instance-types/#design)
+For details on where the specific fields will come from please see the detailed table: [Instance Types Design](/develop/release-management/features/virt/instance-types.html#design)

 ## Design